Ammar-Alnagar/Ammar-Alnagar/README.md

-Here’s your updated GitHub README to align with your latest focus areas and decisions:

----

 # 🚀 Hi there, I'm Ammar Alnagar! 👋

 **Senior Machine Learning Software Engineer** | **LLM Researcher** | **AI Systems Optimization Specialist**